 - Keep a journal and make brief notes about intuitive insights, coincidences, dreams, or synchronicities that arise.

-- Learn to distinguish between thoughts and feelings that arise from your Small Self and your Essential Self.
+- Learn to distinguish between thoughts and feelings that arise from your small self and your soul.

 - As part of your daily spiritual practice, begin asking: What is my heart’s desire?
 What inspired action arising from my soul am I meant to take today?